Estuary

 Real-time data ingestion is all about processing data as soon as it's generated without any noticeable delay.
 Similar to how humans listen and respond in real-time during conversations, real-time data ingestion tools allow systems to capture and process data continuously.

 Designed to handle data immediately, real-time ingestion can be crucial for applications where every millisecond matters.
-This real-time data might come from dynamic systems that constantly change, such as wind turbine sensors, stock market signals, or traffic management systems.
+This real-time data might come from dynamic systems that constantly change.

 What is Near Real-time Data Ingestion?